TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

   Descriptive statistics of our class
 ]) <descriptive-statistics-our-class>

-@descriptive-statistics-our-class shows the decriptive analysis of our class dataset.
-Displayed values are rounded to 2 decimal places.
-We can observe that highest standard deviation is in the forearm region, which could be explained by the fact that the forearm's sensitivity varies greatly depending on radial distance from the body.
+@descriptive-statistics-our-class shows the descriptive analysis of our class dataset.
+Displayed values are rounded to two decimal places.
+We observe that the highest standard deviation is in the forearm region, which could be explained by the fact that forearm sensitivity varies greatly depending on the radial distance from the body.

 #block(
   breakable: false,
   width: 100%,
 )[

-  @our-class-body-regions-boxplot clearly demonstrates the difference in tactile sensitivity between the different body regions.
-We can order the regions from highest to lowest sensitivity as follows:
+  @our-class-body-regions-boxplot clearly demonstrates the differences in tactile sensitivity between the various body regions.
+The regions can be ordered from highest to lowest sensitivity as follows:

   #align(top, grid(columns: 2, gutter: 1em, box(width: auto)[
     + Fingertip